Pronunciation

 1. Final consonants are generally not pronounced.

-2. In French, we make liaisons between words.
-This means linking the last letter of a word to the first letter of the next word.
+2. In French, we make liaison between words.
+This means linking the last letter of one word to the first letter of the next word (ex: Les oiseaux ).

 M /m/ Monde (World)N /n/ Nature (Nature)